SwiftStrike24/VibeTranscribe-app/README.md

 5. **Global Keyboard Shortcuts**: Enables system-wide control

 The application flow:
-1. User selects their preferred microphone
+1. User selects their preferred microphone (selection is saved for future sessions)
 2. User activates recording with keyboard shortcut (`Ctrl+Shift+R`)
 3. UI shows recording status with animated visualizer
 4. Upon stopping (press `Esc`), audio is sent to OpenAI's Whisper API
 5. Transcribed text is automatically copied to clipboard for immediate use
+6. If clipboard access fails, the text is saved to localStorage as a backup

 ## 🔧 Production Build Notes